Vitality-Fitness/cardiffsportsmassage.co.uk/content/gift-vouchers.md

 Please pick the voucher you'd like from the following options.
 After completing payment, you'll be sent an email with a link to your voucher that you can print, or send on by email.

-Our gift vouchers do not expire.
+Our gift vouchers are valid for 12 months.

 <a class="btn btn-primary" href="https://app.acuityscheduling.com/catalog.php?owner=14767332&action=addCart&clear=1&id=548607" role="button">30 Minutes (&pound;25.00)</a>